 Activity score

-Both ezBookkeeping and Frappe Books have their unique strengths and serve similar purposes effectively.
+ezBookkeeping appears to have several advantages over Frappe Books, particularly in activity, licensing and features.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash, Typescript, Vue.
 However, they differ in their additional technology choices: ezBookkeeping uses SCSS, Golang while Frappe Books leverages CSS.